amjadabdul/FSND-Trivia_API/backend/README.md

   "success": true
 }
 ```
-DELETE /questions/{question_id}
+DELETE '/questions/{question_id}'
--Deletes the question lof the given ID if it exists.
+- Deletes the question lof the given ID if it exists.
 Returns the id of the deleted question and success value.
 The frontend is updated to show the new list of questions based on the page that was selected.
 ```
 {
     "deleted": 33,